Scheduled Walking Events

 Distance: 10KM (6.2 miles) and 5KM (3.1 miles)

-Water at the beginning of walk.
-Restroom along the route.
+Restrooms at the start and Ballinger Park.
+Free parking on the streets.
+Small parking lot at Mountlake Terrace Pavilion should only be used for visitors to the pavilion.
 Pets permitted but not in buildings.
 Owners responsible for leash and clean up laws.

 The City of Edmonds gives you the opportunity to enjoy beautiful views of Puget Sound and the Olympic Mountains, walking through city parks, marina, ferry terminal, and downtown for shopping & eats.